 The Clarendon Hotel is popular with guests visiting ExCeL.
 The Emirates Air Line, Transport for London’s gondola lift cable car, opened in 2012 and transports visitors from Royal Greenwich’s North Greenwich peninsula to the Royal Docks, where ExCeL and City Airport are situated.

 The Docklands Light Railway terminates at Lewisham close to bus routes 89 and 108, which stop opposite the hotel.
+Please note that you cannot pay by cash on London buses – you can use contact-less debit/credit cards or buy a Oyster card prior.
 There is also a taxi rank at the station.

 The Clarendon is close to many world-class attractions.
 The 02 Arena at North Greenwich is the world’s most successful venue and regularly hosts large events.